dockersamples/global-2018-hol/beginner-win/README.md

   $(docker container ls --quiet --all)
 ```

 > In this lab you'll work with the Windows node directly.
-Once you have a good understanding of Windows containers, you can do the [Modernizing Traditional .NET/Windows Applications](TODO) lab, which deploys a distibuted .NET application across the swarm.
+Once you have a good understanding of Windows containers, you can do the [Modernizing Traditional .NET/Windows Applications](TODO) lab, which deploys a distributed .NET application across the swarm.

 ## <a name="Task_1"></a>Task 1: Run some simple Windows Docker containers